General Admission Requirements

 A completed Home School Verification Affidavit.
 (Affidavits are available in the Answer Centers and online at valenciacollege.edu/admissions-records.)
 Valencia College reserves the right to require a transcript if the college feels that the home school requires further research.

-- You have completed the GED through a state department of education, have been issued a high school equivalency diploma and submit an official state-issued score report.
+- You have completed the GED through a state department of education, have been issued a high school equivalency diploma and submit an official state-issued score report (English or Spanish acceptable).

 - You have completed course work at another postsecondary institution (college or university).
 You must request that each post-secondary institution you previously attended send an official transcript of your record directly to Valencia’s Admissions & Records Office for evaluation, or you may hand deliver them in a sealed envelope from the sending institution to any campus Answer Center.
 Transcripts should contain no in-progress courses.
 If Valencia learns that you have attended another institution that you did not declare on your application, the college will require you to provide the official transcript even if no transfer credit is being sought.
 Having official transcripts from all postsecondary institutions is both an admissions and a graduation requirement.